 Memaw writes on the back of each photo

-like she wants to make sure we always remember
+like she wants to make sure we remember

 where we came from and who we are.

-sunflower seeds on the ground or clean pocketknives
+sunflower seeds on the ground and clean pocketknives

-on pants legs to slice apples and guide
+on pant legs to slice apples and guide